nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Existing values of the parameters specified will be erased and updated to the input values
 * You can input multiple module codes, and can have multiple lesson codes for a single module code
 * You will not be able to edit a person into a given email/phone number/telegram handle if it already exists in contHACKS
+* If you provide multiple module codes that are the same, only the first one would be considered

 <div markdown="span" class="alert alert-primary">:information_source: **Note:**
 To remove an existing phone number/telegram handle/remark from a contact, simply input `p/``h/``r/` respectively.